 Provide information on the laws prohibiting the sale and trafficking of children as well as corresponding implementation measures.
 Note whether and how such general safeguards against the sale and trafficking of children apply in the context of surrogacy arrangements.
+“Protocol to prevent, suppress and punish trafficking” was ratified by Israel in 2008

 Describe any safeguards against the sale of children and child trafficking specifically created for surrogacy arrangements.
+Criminal punishment for those participating in non-pre-approved surrogacy proceedings in Israel, and the surrogate would remain the legal parent.
+For foreign surrogacy: during the naturalization process Attorney General verifies that the surrogacy agreement was signed by all parties prior to an embryo transfer, and no status in Israel is given to those the children born abroad prior to proof of genetic relationship to the intended parent.
+In the couple of recorded cases where DNA testing proved surrogate was the genetic mother, the child was not allowed in Israel and had to remain with the surrogate.

 Comment on the adequacy of current safeguards against the sale of children and child trafficking in the context of surrogacy arrangements.
+Regarding each new country where Israelis undergo surrogacy, Attorney General uses significant efforts to assure that the legal status of surrogacy in that country was adequately presented (without distortion) by the attorneys representing the Intended Parents in naturalization proceedings.
+Surrogate is required to sign a voluntary waiver a an Israeli consulate even if by her local laws her parental rights have already been terminated by court, or have never existed from birth.
+Non-genetically related surrogacy is unaccepted by the State, as an attempt to bypass adoption and due to State’s “fear of sale of children”.

 Note situations and provide data, if any, where a lack of safeguards have allowed or unduly risked violations of these norms in the context of surrogacy arrangements.
+There were criminal charges against a program operator whose single female client(s) was found to have undergone non-genetically related surrogacy in the US, as a violation of limitations set under the law on foreign adoptions.
+Since then, mothers who have children born abroad – while requesting to grant citizenship to their children according to a foreign birth certificate – must provide documentation proving that they were the ones who have born and gave birth to their children

 Note the number and types of cases where safeguards against the sale of children have been used in criminal cases in the context of surrogacy arrangements.